-The Institute regularly seeks formal and informal feedback from all stakeholders including internal staff, lecturing staff, students, graduates, placement providers and other external parties.
-Each department is assigned a Programme Manager/ Head of Department who liaise on regular a basis with lecturing staff through email, telephone calls and written reports.
+The Institute regularly seeks formal and informal feedback from all stakeholders including internal staff, lecturing staff, learners, graduates, placement providers and other external parties.
+Each department is assigned a Programme Manager who liaise on regular a basis with lecturing staff through email, telephone calls and written reports.
 Throughout the year, team meetings are scheduled and held to keep all staff abreast of changes within their respective department or programme, and to monitor the effective delivery of programmes.
-Each programme compiles a feedback schedule in conjunction with the quality department, who ensures this satisfies the Institute's minimum requirements and takes responsibility for the release of learner evaluation surveys and collation of responses and for dissemination to Programme Managers/Heads of Departments.
+Each programme compiles a feedback schedule in conjunction with the quality department, who ensures this satisfies the Institute's minimum requirements and takes responsibility for the release of learner evaluation surveys and collation of responses and for dissemination to Programme Managers.
 Action plans then follow these surveys and stakeholders are notified.
-Learner evaluations are completed mid-way through each semester of the full-time courses and once for the part-time courses.
-Tutors submit monthly reports with their invoices detailing schemes of work and how the programmes are progressing.
+Learner evaluations are completed mid-way through each semester of the full-time programmes and once for the part-time programmes.
+Tutors submit monthly reports detailing schemes of work and how the programmes are progressing.
 At the end of a programme, evaluations are conducted by the tutor and Programme Manager and any issues are addressed.
-The various surveys seek to obtain views on, amongst other matters, the effectiveness of the lecturing team and Programme Manager member in fulfilling their role in supporting students.
+The various surveys seek to obtain views on, amongst other matters, the effectiveness of the lecturing team member and Programme Manager in fulfilling their role in supporting learners.

-The Institute uses a generic feedback form for all courses and any course specific requirements can be added by the relevant Head of Department.
-The Head of Quality collates the responses and creates an overarching report which is sent to the Programme Manger/Head of Department and the College Director.
-The Programme Manager/Head of Department is then responsible for creating an action plan based on the feedback and notifying the Quality Department and the College Director of same.
+The Institute uses a generic feedback form for all programmes and any programme specific requirements can be added by the relevant Programme Manager.
+The Quality Manager collates the responses and creates an overarching report which is sent to the Programme Manager and the College Director.
+The Programme Manager is then responsible for creating an action plan based on the feedback and notifying the Quality Department and the College Director of same.
 All tutors will be advised of the findings of such surveys and any additional targets and expectations being placed on them.
-The Programme Manager/Head of Department will support the lecturing team in attaining the required standard.
-The College Director continually reviews student evaluation reports and Programme Managers/Heads of Departments are required to monitor levels of satisfaction.
+The Programme Manager will support the lecturing team in attaining the required standard.
+The College Director continually reviews learner evaluation reports and Programme Managers are required to monitor levels of satisfaction.
 The attainment of standards is monitored as part of the annual self-evaluation and monitoring process.